Flights to Salalah, Oman - Travel Tips & Information

 Salalah is the second largest city of Oman and the capital of the vibrant Dhofar province, SalamAir makes it easy to get here with cheap flights to Salalah from Muscat.
 This sub-tropical region of the country has become a recent tourist phenomenon that delivers on its promise of a unique Arabian experience.

-Fine sandy beaches stretch for miles around the coast of Salalah; shaded by leaning coconut palms and surrounded by vibrant greenery.
+Beautiful sandy beaches stretch for miles around the coast of Salalah; shaded by leaning coconut palms and surrounded by vibrant greenery.
 The unique climatic factors of Salalah make it a true jewel of the Arabian Sea.
 The cooler summer in this region is a breath of fresh air for the Arabian Peninsula and makes exploring the cities many historical and cultural attractions even more of a pleasure.
-This combined with its deep-rooted natural beauty ensure that Salalah is an international destination that is not to be overlooked.
+This combined with its deep-rooted natural beauty ensures that Salalah is an international destination that is not to be overlooked.
 Check out our Salalah travel guide below to find out more about things to explore in the city.

 THINGS TO SEE